Declaring goods as a business customer

 - Public service

 When your company receives goods imported from outside the EU customs and fiscal territory, or from inside the EU customs territory but outside the EU fiscal territory, you must, in most cases, submit an import declaration to Customs.
-If a consignment of goods requires a customs clearance, you will be informed accordingly by the courier company or by Posti.
+If a consignment of goods requires a customs clearance, you will be informed accordingly by the courier company.